-Serious skin reactions including exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), drug reaction with eosinophilia and systemic symptoms (DRESS) and acute generalised exanthematous pustulosis (AGEP) have been reported in association with

-immediate medical help if you develop

-• signs of intestinal bleeding such as: bright red faeces (stools/motions), black tarry stools, vomiting blood or dark particles that look like coffee grounds. • signs of serious allergic reaction such

-- difficulties in breathing or unexplained wheezing

-- dizziness or faster heartbeat severe forms of skin reactions such as itchiness, skin rash with redness, peeling, flaking or blistering (e.g. Stevens-Johnson syndrome) swelling of your face, tongue or throat. • signs of kidney problems such as: - passing less or more urine - cloudy urine or blood in urine - pain in the back and/or swelling (particularly in the leas) signs of aseptic meningitis with neck stiffness, headache, feeling sick, being sick, fever or consciousness.
-Patients with autoimmune disorders (lupus, mixed connective-tissue disease) may be more likely to be affected. • Chest pain, which can be a sign of a potentially serious allergic reaction called Kounis syndrome Reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms

-[exfoliative dermatitis, erythema

-toxic epidermal necrolysis]
+- signs of intestinal bleeding such as: bright red faeces (stools/motions), black tarry stools, vomiting blood or dark particles that look like coffee grounds. - signs of serious allergic reaction such as: - difficulties in breathing or unexplained wheezing - dizziness or faster heartbeat - severe forms of skin reactions such as itchiness, skin rash with redness, peeling, flaking or blistering (e.g. Stevens-Johnson syndrome) - swelling of your face, tongue or throat. - signs of kidney problems such as: - passing less or more urine - cloudy urine or blood in urine - pain in the back and/or swelling (particularly in the legs). - signs of aseptic meningitis with neck stiffness, headache, feeling sick, being sick, fever or consciousness.
+Patients with autoimmune disorders (lupus, mixed connective-tissue disease) may be more likely to be affected. - Chest pain, which can be a sign of a potentially serious allergic reaction called Kounis syndrome - Reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
+These serious skin rashes can be preceded by fever and flu-like symptoms [exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis] - Widespread rash, high body temperature and enlarged lymph nodes (DRESS syndrome) - A red, scaly widespread rash with bumps under the skin and blisters accompanied by fever.
+The symptoms usually appear at the initiation of treatment (acute generalised exanthematous pustulosis).
+See also section 2

-syndrome)

-multiforme, Stevens-Johnson syndrome,

-• Widespread rash, high body temperature

-A red, scaly widespread rash with bumps

-under the skin and blisters accompanied

-by fever.
-The symptoms usually appear at

-and enlarged lymph nodes (DRESS

-Each tablet contains Ibuproten 200 mg which is the active ingredient.
-As well as the active ingredient, the tablets also contain microcrystalline cellulose, lactose monohydrate, hypromellose, croscarmellose sodium, sodium laurilsulfate, magnesium stearate, french chalk, colloidal silicon dioxide, titanium dioxide (E171).
-The pack contains 16 white capsule shaped tablets.
-Who makes this medicine

-Manufactured for the Marketing Authorisation holder The Boots Company PLC Nottingham NG2 3AA.
-Manufacturer responsible for batch The Boots Company PLC Nottingham NG90 1BS.

-Leaflet prepared November 2024.
-If you would like any further information about this medicine, please contact The Boots Company PLC Nottingham NG2 3AA

-Back Side

-Front Side 148 x 420 mm